aicollectiveng/Nigeria-AI-Repository/README.md

   - [Schneider Electric Announces New AI Infrastructure Framework to Support Nigeria’s Growing Digital Economy](https://techpoint.africa/brandpress/schneider-electric-announces-new-ai-infrastructure-framework-to-support-nigerias-growing-digital-economy/)
   - [Data Centers started in 2025](https://newsroom.equinix.com/2025-11-10-Equinix-Announces-Plans-for-New-22-Million-Data-Center-in-Lagos,-Nigeria)
   - [Airtel AI-powered Data Centre set to go live in 2026](https://techcabal.com/2025/08/06/airtel-bets-on-ai-with-120-million-data-centre-set-to-go-live-in-2026/)
+  - [Kasi Cloud LOS1 — West Africa's First Hyperscale AI-Ready Data Centre](https://techafricanews.com/2026/05/28/kasi-cloud-datacenters-flags-off-west-africas-first-ai-ready-hyperscale-data-centre-in-lagos/) - Commissioned May 2026 in Lekki, Lagos; NSIA-backed, carrier-neutral, purpose-built for AI and designed to scale to ~100MW, offering a sovereign alternative to the ~$850m Nigeria spends annually on foreign cloud services.
+  - [MTN Distributed AI Compute Grid & New Nigeria AI Data Centre](https://iafrica.com/mtn-plans-to-turn-its-african-tower-network-into-a-distributed-ai-compute-grid/) - MTN plans to fit open GPU hardware at base-station towers for edge AI inference and confirmed two new AI-enabled data centres, one in Nigeria and one in South Africa, as part of a "sovereign AI" infrastructure push.
+  - [NAISH Local Compute — 8× NVIDIA H200 GPU Nodes](https://businessday.ng/news/article/fg-launches-ai-scaling-hub-unveils-7-5m-challenge-to-drive-ai-adoption-across-mdas/) - As part of the Nigeria AI Scaling Hub, eight NVIDIA H200 GPU compute nodes will be hosted at Galaxy Backbone's Tier III data centre in Abuja, with disaster-recovery support at its Tier IV facility in Kano.

 * ### **Published Papers by Nigerian Researchers**
   - [AI in Nigeria – Opportunities, challenges and strategic pathways](https://www.lbs.edu.ng/wp-content/uploads/2025/05/ai-in-nigeria-whitepaper.pdf)